DETAILED ACTION

 an in-situ acoustic monitoring system including an acoustic sensor that receives acoustic energy from the substrate and the polishing pad (Fig. 2, in-situ acoustic monitoring system 160 includes acoustic sensor 162 that performs the recited function; ¶¶ 0033-0044);

-and a controller configured to detect...based on measurements from the in-situ acoustic monitoring system (Fig. 2; ¶¶ 0033-0044, controller analyzes acoustic signals from the acoustic monitoring system 160 and detects an abnormal acoustic event (e.g., signal power exceeds a threshold value), and determines the type of anomaly (e.g., breakage of stubs); ¶¶ 0041-0042, “The signal from the sensor 162, e.g., after amplification, preliminary filtering and digitization, can be subject to data processing, e.g., in the controller 190, for either endpoint detection or detection of stub breakage...For example, a root mean square (rms) of the signal intensity (across the frequency spectrum and/or over time) can be calculated.
+and a controller configured to detect an abnormal acoustic event based on measurements from the in-situ acoustic monitoring system, ...and determine a type of anomaly based on signals measured by the in-situ acoustic monitoring system during the abnormal acoustic event (Fig. 2; ¶¶ 0033-0044, controller analyzes acoustic signals from the acoustic monitoring system 160 and detects an abnormal acoustic event (e.g., signal power exceeds a threshold value), and determines the type of anomaly (e.g., breakage of stubs); ¶¶ 0041-0042, “The signal from the sensor 162, e.g., after amplification, preliminary filtering and digitization, can be subject to data processing, e.g., in the controller 190, for either endpoint detection or detection of stub breakage...For example, a root mean square (rms) of the signal intensity (across the frequency spectrum and/or over time) can be calculated.
 If the power of the signal exceeds a threshold value, this indicates breakage of the stubs.”).

 Chew does not explicitly disclose: